The First and Only Lens Adjusted Specifically For You After Cataract Surgery

 The only treatment for cataracts is to remove the cloudy natural lens and replace it with a new artificial ‘intraocular lens’ or IOL.
 Cataract removal surgery is the most common procedure in the world and is one of the most successful procedures performed today.

-Selecting the Right Cataract Lens Implant
+Selecting a New Cataract Lens Implant

 Your eye doctor uses pre-surgery eye measurements to estimate the power and type of IOL he or she thinks will provide you with the best vision after surgery.